 OK, now Deflategate is over.

-Indianapolis Colts linebacker D’Qwell Jackson was suspended four games for violating the NFL’s performance-enhancing drug policy, his team announced.
+Indianapolis Colts linebacker D’Qwell Jackson four games for violating the NFL’s performance-enhancing drug policy, his team announced.

 Yes, that’s the same D’Qwell Jackson who inadvertently started Deflategate by intercepting New England Patriots quarterback Tom Brady in the 2014 divisional round of the playoffs, leading the Colts to take it upon themselves to measure the PSI in the football and alert the NFL that it was deflated because they didn’t understand objects lose air pressure in the cold.